kristenSilva/unit3-interactive_form-v3/README.md

 # unit3-project-techdegree
  Interactive form

+This project uses JavaScript to enhance an interactive registration form by adding customized and conditional behavior and interactive; validating user input and providing helpful error messages when user enters invalid information into form fields.

  Form elements/sections with real-time validation and conditional error messages
  1. Name section - alerts user if left blank or if invalid characters used (name field only takes letters)
  2. Email section - alerts user if left blank or if invalid characters used (email is formatted incorrectly)